Tag Archives: building

 Temple on Side

 A French tracing board from the early 1700’s has a temple on its side and also the Master’s chair is flipped over.
-Feddersen (F/19a and F/24) describes it as a third degree tracing board, but the pillars at the entrance are also broken, so this is not your typical third degree as these elements may refer to a destroyed temple.
+Feddersen (F/19a and F/24) describes it as a third degree tracing board.
+The pillars at the entrance are also broken, so this is not your typical third degree as these elements may refer to a destroyed temple.

 Town